A Most Agreeable Murder

 Julia Seales

-Julia Seales is a writer and screenwriter based in Los Angeles.
-She earned an MFA in screenwriting from UCLA, and a BA in English from Vanderbilt University.
+Julia Seales is the author of A Most Agreeable Murder, and a screenwriter based in Los Angeles.
+She earned an MFA in screenwriting from UCLA and a BA in English from Vanderbilt University.
 She is a lifelong Anglophile with a passion for both murder mysteries and Jane Austen.
 Julia is originally from Kentucky, where she learned about manners (and bourbon).
 More by Julia Seales

 Decorative Carat